What is Volleyball?

 In volleyball, getting the ball to land on the other side of the net inbounds or forcing a hit by the opposing team that results in the ball landing out of bounds is dependent on a few basic skills.
 These include serving, passing, blocking, setting, spiking, and digging.
 Each of these skills are used in different scenarios throughout the game.

 Strategies are extremely important for volleyball teams in order to emerge victorious in their matches.
 Without a set strategy, it will be very hard to find success in a match.
 There are plays and formations that a team needs to have mastered.

 Passing and setting are essential for a team's success.
 The ball must be passed around to a setter so he or she can focus on getting the ball into the air.
 Setting is when the ball is controlled for the positioning of attack.
 Forward setting or backward setting and volleyball are the popular strategies.

 Attacking is the final shot in a sequence and among the most important.
 Dinks, spikes, dunks, dips, are effective shots that can give your team the point.

 There are three main types of formations for most teams.
 They are 4-2, 6-2, and 5-1.
-Beginners often use a 4-2 with 4 attackers and 2 setters.
-An advanced team will use a 5-1 formation with a single setter and 5 attackers.
+Beginners often use a 4-2 with four attackers and two setters.
+An advanced team will use a 5-1 formation with a single setter and five attackers.